 What To Do When You Don’t Know What To Upgrade

 Pitfall: Your company realizes that it needs to relocate its data center, but it doesn’t know what to upgrade.

-Solution: Get to know your needs before a data center relocation.
+Solution: Get to know your needs before a relocation.
 Test old equipment and figure out which needs upgrading and which equipment needs replacing or removal.
 Take inventory of the dependencies of each department so you can determine what hardware and software you’ll need to accommodate them.

 What To Do When You’re Worried About Security

 Pitfall: Your company wants to relocate its data center, but you worry about security.